pretzelogical/atlas-web_dart/README.md

 # atlas-web_dart
-Learning dart for the full stacl web developer spec at Atlas School
+Learning dart for the full stack web developer spec at Atlas School